The core of Rissho Kosei-kai members' practices is revering buddha nature, that is, paying homage and revering all living beings.

 Daily recitation of excerpts from the Lotus Sutra is one of the most essential religious practices in which Rissho Kosei-kai members engage.
 Members recite these passages aloud each morning and evening before the a Buddhist alters in our homes or at Dharma centers.

 We consider sutra recitation a form of meditation--a practice that played an important role in Shakyamuni Buddha's life and teachings.
-Reciting the sutra with reverence before the Buddha also brings us deep insight into ourselves that enables us to awaken to our ones with the Buddha who sustains all.
+Reciting the sutra with reverence before the Buddha also brings us deep insight into ourselves that enables us to awaken to our oneness with the Buddha who sustains us all.
 Sutra recitation is a practice of revering ourselves by making us aware that buddha nature is the true essence of our life.

 Through this practice we members express a sense of devotion and gratitude to the Three Treasures: The Buddha, Dharma, and the Sangha, Reciting the sutra before the Buddha, we express sincere gratitude first to the one who taught and explained the right way for human beings to live, as well as the Dharma, or his teachings.
 We also express gratitude to fellow members of our Sangha, to our ancestors, who provided us the opportunity to be born in this world, as well as to all living beings, whether related or unrelated to us.

-KYOTEN: SUTRA RECITATIONS IN ENGLISH
+KYOTEN: SUTRA READINGS

 The Threefold Lotus Sutra is the main scripture in which Rissho Kosei-kai members place their faith.
 For daily sutra recitation, member use an anthology titled Kyoten: Sutra Readings that contains excerpts from The Threefold Lotus Sutra: A Modern Translation for Contemporary Readers, published by Kosei Publishing Company in 2019.